 You might be paying for a fast Internet connection, but that doesn’t mean you necessarily have fast Internet access.
 Try visiting testmy.net to see what kind of downstream speeds you’re getting.
 If you get anything under 10 Mbps and there’s more than one device in your residence using the Internet, you’ll be hard-pressed to see a full HD stream from Netflix … ever.

 Not seeing a good number?
-There are a number of things you can do to make sure you’re getting the speeds you should, from picking the right Internet plan, to installing the right kind of router.
+There are several things you can do to make sure you’re getting the speeds you should, from picking the right Internet plan, to installing the right kind of router.
 We cover everything in this comprehensive guide on how to optimize your home’s network for streaming HD video.

 With your home’s network in tip-top shape, you can rest easy knowing your Internet pipes aren’t the ones that are clogged.
 With that in mind, it’s time to take a step back and consider whether then lines feeding your home are as open as they should be.